LIVE: Braves-Padres NL Wild Card Series Game 2 (ESPN2)

 Braves: Michael King added to this injury-depleted group’s frustrations as he notched 12 strikeouts over seven scoreless innings in Tuesday night’s 4-0 Padres win.
 Michael Harris II has been hot in the leadoff spot, but Ozzie Albies has had just one productive game since ending a two-month stint on the injured list on Sept.
 20.

 Padres: Since Fernando Tatis Jr.'s return from a leg injury, the Padres have rarely altered their lineup.
-The only change, with the lefty Fried on the mound, could come in the bottom third of the order, with Jake Cronenworth and Solano flip-flopping in the 7-8 spots.
+But the only change, with the lefty Fried on the mound, came in the bottom third of the order, with Jake Cronenworth and Solano flip-flopping in the 7-8 spots.
 Cronenworth (.531 OPS) struggled against lefties this season.

 How will the bullpens line up after the starter?